DewanshBistaOfficial/4447Final/README.md

 - LinkedIn Job Postings (2023 - 2024)
   - https://www.kaggle.com/datasets/arshkon/linkedin-job-postings

 Both datasets were compiled and made publicly avilable on Kaggle and there was no additional data collection on our part.
+Most of the analysis work was performed on the AI Job Threat Index dataset, the LinkedIn dataset was mainly used to extract salary information.

+Final Dataset Features:
+- Job Title : occupation name
+- Work Type :  employment type, such as full-time, part-time, or other
+- Average Normalized Salary : average annual salary for the job, adjusted for consistency
+- AI Impact : the estimated percentage of the job's tasks that could be affected or automated by AI
+- Tasks - the total number of routine and repetitive human-performed tasks associated with the job
+- AI Models - the number of distinct AI models or algorithms currently implemented with the job
+- AI Workload Ratio - the proportion of tasks executed by AI compared to those completed by humans
+- Domain - the job industry

 #### Directory Layout
 - Data Cleaning Files